TobyCourtis/rest-countries-web-app/README.md

 `npm test`

-Using jest as the test runner
+Using jest as the test runner.

+### About

+Please see `considerations.md` for design considerations and future plans.